estulpz202/hive-game/README.md

 - Valid actions are visually indicated
 - The game ends automatically when a Queen Bee is surrounded

+## 📚 Additional Documentation

+For more detailed information on each part of the project
+- Backend: See backend/README.md for setup, API endpoints, and backend-specific details.
+- Frontend: See frontend/README.md for features, file structure, and frontend-specific details.

 ## 👤 Author

 **Estuardo Lopez Letona**